Keith Eaman

-Keith "Skip" Eaman (born August 14, 1947) is a former Canadian football wide receiver who played four seasons in the Canadian Football League with the Ottawa Rough Riders and Montreal Alouettes.
+Keith "Skip" Eaman (born August 14, 1947) is a Canadian former professional football wide receiver who played four seasons in the Canadian Football League with the Ottawa Rough Riders and Montreal Alouettes.
 He played CIS football at Queen's University.

+Early life

+Eaman was born on August 14, 1948, in Montreal, Quebec, Canada.

 College career

 Eaman played CIS football for the Queen's Golden Gaels.
 He was a first team conference All-Star in 1969 and 1970 as a running back. the Gaels won the 4th Vanier Cup on November 22, 1968 against the Wilfrid Laurier Golden Hawks.

 Professional career

-Ottawa Rough Riders

 Eaman was a member of the Ottawa Rough Riders from 1971 to 1973 but saw no playing time in 1973.

-Montreal Alouettes

 Eaman played for the Montreal Alouettes from 1974 to 1975, winning the 62nd Grey Cup in 1974.